jcjorel/clonesquad-ec2-pet-autoscaler/docs/SSM.md

 Temporary MW settings can be modified through tags on the MW objects: All tags starting with the string `clonesquad:config:` will be considered as overriding directives.

-By default, entering a MW period means that `ec2.schedule.min_instance_count` and `ec2.schedule.desired_instance_count` configuration settings are both temporary overriden with the string value `100%`.
-This makes all instances start (including LightHouse ones).
+By default, entering a MW period means that `ec2.schedule.min_instance_count` and `ec2.schedule.desired_instance_count` configuration settings are both temporary overriden with the string value `100%`: This makes all instances start (including LightHouse ones).

-Tagging the MW object may be used to change these default settings (but others as-well).
+Tagging the MW object may be used to change these default settings (but also any possible settings as-well).

 Example of tag names to set on a MW object:

 	clonesquad:config:ec2.min_instance_count
 	clonesquad:config:ec2.desired_instance_count
+	clonesquad:config:subfleet.__all__.state

 > **IMPORTANT: Due to tag value constraint, you can not use the `%` character to express a pourcentage.
 Please use the letter `p` as replacement** (Ex: `100p` means `100%`).

 ## In-instance Event notifications

-CloneSquad is able to launch *Event scripts" located in managed instances running a SSM agent that sucessfully registerad to AWS SSM.
+CloneSquad is able to launch *Event scripts* hosted in managed instances running a SSM agent that sucessfully [registered to AWS SSM](https://docs.aws.amazon.com/systems-manager/latest/userguide/ssm-agent.html).

 CloneSquad uses the AWS SSM RunCommand feature to upload in memory the [Linux helper script](../src/resources/cs-ssm-agent.sh) and launch scripts with expected names and location in the instance filesystem.